 I wasn’t able to strike gold until I spoke with the third psychic who I found on Kassamba.
 She has a nice smile and looks like the neighbor that would borrow you sugar if you asked.
 After she gave me warm cyber greetings and asked for my date of birth, she asked what she can do for me.
 I wanted to ask her if she had a time machine or restart button on life but wanted to be realistic.
 By the end of the psychic chat, I was hoping my ambivalence would disappear and I’d have more clarity regarding what decisions to make next regarding my marriage.

 During the psychic chat, she began telling me about the very things I was struggling with.
-My inability to set boundaries, losing hope in my marriage, not knowing how to choose myself.
+My inability to set boundaries, the core issues in my marriage, and how not putting myself first was creating an internal conflict.
 And this was based on me telling her nothing at all.
 To say it shocked me would be an understatement.
 The accuracy of the reading was too much for it to be a coincidence.
 Despite her knowing things about my life that a stranger may not have known, she didn’t tell me anything that my subconscious wasn’t already telling me.
 After all, psychics read your energy, right?

 In retrospect, I realize that speaking to a psychic was such a pressing need at the time because I didn’t trust my mind.
 My self-esteem was so shattered that I didn’t think I could make informed decisions that were best for me.
 Or perhaps I knew but just wanted someone else to confirm and tell me what the consequences of my choices would be.
 The reality is that the inner-conflict was mine to resolve, so a million readings wouldn’t resolve it.